revbayes/revbayes.github.io/tutorials/ctmc/index.md

 ```

 **Alternative branch-length priors**
-Some studies, *e.g.,* {% cite Brown2010 %} {% cite Rannala2012 %}, have criticized the exponential prior distribution for branch lengths because it induces a gamma-dsitributed tree-length and the mean of this gamma distribution grows with the number of taxa.
+Some studies, *e.g.*,  {% cite Brown2010 %} {% cite Rannala2012 %}, have criticized the exponential prior distribution for branch lengths because it induces a gamma-dsitributed tree-length and the mean of this gamma distribution grows with the number of taxa.
 For example, we can use instead a specific gamma prior distribution (or any other distribution defined on a positive real variable) for the tree length, and then use a Dirichlet prior distribution to break the tree length into the corresponding branch lengths {% cite Zhang2012 %}.

 ```
 # specify a prior distribution on the tree length with your desired mean